WebFreak001/dub-docs-v2/docs/dub-guide/recipe.md

     }
     ```

+    In addition to the usual [build settings](#build-settings), the following settings are recognized inside of a configuration block:

     | Name | Type | Description |
     |------|------|-------------|
     | name [required] | `string` | Name of the configuration |